 9. Ask guests to wear pink or blue

-Here’s another cute photo op idea, have the guests dress in either pink or blue.
+Here’s another cute photo op idea, have the guests dress in either team pink or team blue.
 Photographer: Sadie James Photography

 10. Box of balloons